hydux/hydux-mutator/README.md

 `hydux-mutator` is implement by parsing lambda function's source string(`fn.toString()`), this have better browser support.
 And the parsing part can easily be cached, which means it can have better performance.

-What's more, this support class state, which I merely see in other immuatble update helpers.
+What's more, `hydux-mutator` support class state, which I merely see in other immuatble update helpers.

 ```js
 import * as mutator from 'hydux-mutator'